Variational formulation of planar linearized elasticity with incompatible kinematics: Introduction

 This equivalence establishes a direct correspondence between the mechanical equilibrium conditions expressed in terms of stress and strain tensors and a variational minimization problem formulated in terms of the Airy stress function.

-This functional $\mathcal{I}$ consists of two parts: a bulk term, representing the elastic energy stored in the system; and a finite sum of surface integrals, which quantifies the work required to create kinematic incompatibilities at the boundaries of the holes.
+This functional $\mathcal{I}$ consists of two parts: a bulk term, representing the elastic energy stored in the system; and a finite sum of surface integrals, that quantifies the work required to create kinematic incompatibilities at the boundaries of the holes.
 We emphasize that, in line with classical defect theory, Volterra disclinations and dislocations emerge from~$\mathcal{I}$ only in the limit as $\varepsilon \to 0$.
-In this asymptotic limit, the forcing term for disclinations converges to a Dirac delta supported at the disclination core, modulated by the Frank angle~$s^k$.
+In this asymptotic limit, the forcing term for disclinations converges to a Dirac delta supported at the center of the disclination core, modulated by the Frank angle~$s^k$.
 Similarly, the forcing term for dislocations converges to a term proportional to partial derivatives of a Dirac delta, modulated by the Burgers vector~$b^j$.
-Consequently, the model $\mathcal{I}$ studied in this paper for fixed $\varepsilon > 0$, should be regarded as a \textit{regularized} model, where the singularities are replaced by smooth boundary integrals, and the fully singular defect structure emerges only in the vanishing limit.
-This regularization framework is fully consistent with the earlier asymptotic analysis of Cermelli and Leoni for dislocations \cite{CermelliLeoni06}, later generalized by \cite{CDLM2024} for disclinations, and directly inspired by the extensive literature on Ginzburg--Landau vortices, including the work of Bethuel, Brezis, and H\'elein \cite{BBH1994}.
+Consequently, the model $\mathcal{I}$ studied in this paper for fixed $\varepsilon > 0$ should be regarded as a \textit{regularized} model, where the singularities are replaced by smooth boundary integrals, and the fully singular defect structure emerges only in the limit for $\varepsilon\to0$.

+This regularization framework, know in the literature as the \emph{core radius approach}, is consistent with the earlier asymptotic analysis of Cermelli and Leoni for dislocations \cite{CermelliLeoni06}, later generalized by \cite{CDLM2024} for disclinations, and is directly inspired by the extensive literature on Ginzburg--Landau vortices, including the work of Bethuel, Brezis, and H\'elein \cite{BBH1994}.
+We emphasize that the core radius approach is not merely a mathematical abstraction (see \cite{Peierls40}, see also the discussion in the introduction to \cite{ContiGarroniOrtiz15}).
+The core represents a region surrounding the dislocation line where the material undergoes significant distortion and where classical elasticity theory breaks down.
+The core can be experimentally observed and its size is typically estimated on the order of 1 to 10 Burgers vectors, which corresponds to a range of a few nanometers.